+1 None of the three territories has commenced healthcare cost recovery actions against the Applicant, Imperial or RBH (each as defined below).
-7. As a result of the QCA Judgment and the HCCR Actions, the Applicant sought the protections afforded under the CCAA in order to (i) maintain the status quo of its operations, (ii) preserve going concern value, and (iii) provide the Applicant with a period of stability within which to attempt to find a collective resolution to all of the claims being made against it.
-But for the QCA Judgment and the other contingent litigation claims, the Applicant is a profitable and viable corporation.

-8. On March 8, 2019, the Applicant was granted protection from its creditors under the CCAA pursuant to the Initial Order.
+- 9. As a result of the QCA Judgment and the HCCR Actions, the Applicant sought the protections afforded under the CCAA in order to: (i) maintain the status quo of its operations, (ii) preserve going concern value, and (iii) provide the Applicant with a period of stability within which to attempt to find a collective resolution to all of the tobacco-related claims being made against it.
+But for the QCA Judgment and the other contingent tobacco-related litigation claims, the Applicant is a profitable and viable corporation. - 10.
+On March 8, 2019, the Applicant was granted protection from its creditors under the CCAA pursuant to the Initial Order.
 A copy of the Initial Order is attached as Exhibit "A".

-9. Pursuant to the Initial Order, Deloitte Restructuring Inc. was appointed as the Monitor (the "Monitor") of the Applicant in these CCAA proceedings.
-Additionally, the Honourable Warren K. Winkler, Q.C. was appointed as an officer of the Court and a neutral third party (the "Court-Appointed Mediator") to mediate a global settlement of the Tobacco Claims against the Applicant pursuant to the Initial Order.

-10. The Initial Order provides for a Court-ordered stay of proceedings (the "Stay of Proceedings"), which is currently set to expire on June 28, 2019 pursuant to an Order of the Court dated April 5, 2019.

-11. On March 12, 2019 and March 22, 2019, Imperial Tobacco Canada Limited and Imperial Tobacco Company Limited (together, "Imperial") and Rothmans, Benson & Hedges Inc. ("RBH") each filed for creditor protection under the CCAA, respectively.
+Pursuant to the Initial Order, Deloitte Restructuring Inc. was appointed as the Monitor (the "Monitor") of the Applicant in these CCAA proceedings. - 11.
+The Honourable Warren K. Winkler, Q.C. was appointed on April 5, 2019, pursuant to the Amended and Restated Initial Order of the Honourable Mr. Justice McEwen, as an officer of the Court and a neutral third party (the "Court-Appointed Mediator") to mediate a global settlement of the Tobacco Claims against the Applicant pursuant to the Initial Order. - 12.
+The Initial Order provides for a Court-ordered stay of proceedings (the "Stay of Proceedings"), which is currently set to expire on October 4, 2019, pursuant to the Stay Extension and Cash Collateral Order issued on June 26, 2019 (the "Initial Stay Extension Order"). - 13.
+On March 12, 2019 and March 22, 2019, Imperial Tobacco Canada Limited and Imperial Tobacco Company Limited (together, "Imperial") and Rothmans, Benson & Hedges Inc. ("RBH") each filed for creditor protection under the CCAA, respectively.
 Imperial and RBH are defendants under both the QCA Judgment and the HCCR Actions.
-I am advised by the Applicant's counsel that there is currently a stay of proceedings against all three defendants under the QCA Judgment, their affiliates and all of the defendants under the HCCR Actions.
+I am advised by the Applicant's counsel that there is currently a similar stay of proceedings in respect of all three tobacco defendants under the QCA Judgment, their affiliates and all of the defendants under the HCCR Actions.

-ACTIVITIES SINCE INITIAL ORDER
+ACTIVITIES SINCE INITIAL STAY EXTENSION ORDER